-Our amazing mental health experts chat about cultivating allyship on this episode of The Break Room.
-Join us for medical tips and tricks – we’re focused on mental health, wellness and healing for Black folks at work.
+This is the podcast adaptation of the eleventh episode of The Break Room!
+This one’s all about cultivating allyship.
+Special thanks to our hosts, Dr. Nikki and Dr. Hill!
+Part of the Living Corporate network, The Break Room is focused on mental health, wellness and healing for Black folks at work.
 You can expect real talk from real experts about the real ways Black folks can protect and heal themselves from racialized trauma at work.
-Want to catch the next Break Room?
-Click here to check our schedule and sign up!

 Dr. LaWanda Hill (00:11): Hey, y’all, welcome to The Break Room.

 Dr. Nikki Coleman: Welcome to The Break Room.
 We’re excited to have y’all.

 Dr. LaWanda Hill (00:18): Welcome Rutherford and Justin, Matama and Chris, Debbie, Jordy.
 I like to call people by name so that they can feel seen.
 So welcome to The Break Room, y’all.
 If, for those of you, this is your first time coming in The Break Room, we want to pause to introduce ourselves and tell you a little bit about the show and what you can expect, and then we’re going to hop into this topic of cultivating allyship.
 So I am one of four cohosts of the show.
 I am Dr. LaWanda Hill.
 This is the amazing…

 Dr. Nikki (00:50): Dr. Nikki.
 Her pronouns – she, her, hers.

 Dr. Nikki (00:55): And one thing, I gotta get the crispy lighting that you have, Dr. LaWanda.
 I need that crispy lighting.